svn2github/dotnetzip/Readme.txt

 There are numerous limitations to this library:

- it does not support encryption, or double-byte chars in filenames.
+ it does not support zip64 extensions.

- it does not support file lengths greater than 0xffffffff.
+     does not support file lengths greater than 0xffffffff. does not support more than 65535 entries in a zip archive. does not support archive lengths greater than 4g.

- it does not support "multi-disk archives."
+ it does not support "multi-disk archives." or "disk spanning"

  it does not do varying compression levels.

- there is no GUI tool
+ The GUI tool for creating zips is pretty basic.

  and, I'm sure, many others

-But it is a good basic library for reading and writing zipfiles in .NET applications..
+But it is a good basic library for reading and writing zipfiles in .NET applications.

 And yes, the zipfile that this example is shipped in, was produced by this example library.